Scalr/scalr-action/README.md

 - `scalr_workspace` - The Scalr workspace ID you plan on working in.
 This is required if you want to auto-detect Terraform version.

+- `iac_platform` - Specifies if you want to use the OpenTufu or Terraform platform.
+Default is `terraform`.

-- `terraform_version` - The version of Terraform CLI.
+- `binary_version` - The version of OpenTufu/Terraform CLI.
 This must match the version set in your Scalr Workspace.
 It will be autodetected if left empty and workspace is set.

-- `terraform_wrapper` - Whether or not to install a wrapper to wrap calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code
+- `binary_wrapper` - Whether or not to install a wrapper to wrap calls of the `opentufu/terraform` binary and expose its STDOUT, STDERR, and exit code

-- `terraform_output` - true/false.
-Export Terraform output variables as Action output variables.
-The Terraform wrapper needs to be enabled for this to work.
+- `binary_output` - true/false.
+Export OpenTufu/Terraform output variables as Action output variables.
+The OpenTufu/Terraform wrapper needs to be enabled for this to work.
 Example: `steps.<step-name>.outputs.<terraform_output_name>` This is disabled by default.

 ## Outputs

-The following outputs are available for further steps that call the `terraform` binary if the wrapper has not been set to false.
+The following outputs are available for further steps that call the `opentufu/terraform` binary if the wrapper has not been set to false.

-- `stdout` - The STDOUT of the call to the `terraform` binary.
+- `stdout` - The STDOUT of the call to the `opentufu/terraform` binary.

-- `stderr` - The STDERR of the call to the `terraform` binary.
+- `stderr` - The STDERR of the call to the `opentufu/terraform` binary.

-- `exitcode` - The exit code of the call to the `terraform` binary.
+- `exitcode` - The exit code of the call to the `opentufu/terraform` binary.

-- `<terraform_output_var_name>` - Stores the Terraform output variables from last `terraform apply` run if terraform_output=true
+- `<terraform_output_var_name>` - Stores the Terraform output variables from last `opentufu/terraform apply` run if binary_output=true

 ## Scalr CLI